rdegges/rdegges-blog/articles/2011/devops-django-part-3-the-heroku-way.md

     claymcclure (Twitter) responded:

-    I think a book along the lines of "So I wrote my first Django app—now what?" would be useful to a lot of folks.
+    I think a book along the lines of "So I wrote my first Django app-now what?" would be useful to a lot of folks.
 Beyond deployment (which almost sounds like a solved problem with Heroku), it could talk about scaling, monitoring, maintenance, performance, security, and all the other things so often